0B51D1AN/poker/README.md

 Julia

-Enter Juila IDE by typing "juila" inside the terminal.
+Enter Juila IDE by typing "julia" inside the terminal.
 Install the CSV packages by typing in the command: import pkg; Pkg.add("CSV")
 -Library should now be updated.
 -Run program now by writing "julia poker.jl" (include any testhand you would like by including the file path after the program call)